SQL Server Python tutorials

 Learn the basics of how to call Python in T-SQL, using the extensibility mechanism pioneered in SQL Server 2016.

-NEW!
-Build a complete Python solution using T-SQL stored procedures.
+This end-to-end walkthrough demonstrates the process of building a complete Python solution using T-SQL stored procedures.
 All Python code is included.

 These samples and demos provided by the SQL Server development team highlight ways that you can use embedded analytics in real-world applications.